jsha/caa-simplification/draft-ietf-lamps-rfc6844bis.md

 Flags:  One octet containing the following field:

-Bit 0, Issuer Critical Flag:  If the value is set to '1', the property is critical.
-A Certification Authority MUST NOT issue certificates for any domain name that contains a CAA critical property for an unknown or unsupported property tag.
+Bit 0, Issuer Critical Flag:  If the value is set to '1', the Property is critical.
+A Certification Authority MUST NOT issue certificates for any Domain Name where the Relevant RRSet for that Domain Name contains a CAA critical
+Property for an unknown or unsupported Property Tag.

 Note that according to the conventions set out in {{!RFC1035}}, bit 0 is the Most Significant Bit and bit 7 is the Least Significant